nicolasruan/circular-statistics/README.txt

 This library contains the code used for my bachelor thesis 'Circular Statistics: Goodness of Fit'.

-In 'tests', four classical tests of uniformity for circular data are implemented.
-All test functions take as argument a list of angles in [0, 2pi[ and output the p-value of the hypothesis problem
+Four classical tests of uniformity for circular data are implemented in 'tests.py'.
+All test functions take as argument a list of angles in [0, 2pi[ and output the p-value of the hypothesis test
-HO: sample comes from uniform distribution
+HO: the data is drawn from the circular uniform distribution
-H1: sample does not come from uniform distribution These tests are
+H1: the data is not drawn from the circular uniform distribution

+These tests are
 - rayleigh: Rayleigh test
 uses the length of the mean resultant vector

 - rayleigh2: Rayleigh test with specified mean uses the mean component in the mean direction.

 - watson: Watson test
 uses the variance of the differences between the empirical cdf and the cdf of the uniform